Samuelravi7/HandTrackingProject/README.md

 - mediapipe

 This project basically replaces the function of keyboard and mouse through a combination of hand gestures to initiate a command.
 A mouse click for example.
-There are 5 files needed to run this code namely HandTrackingModule.py, main.py, app.py
+There are only 2 files neccesary for the hand tracking code to run.
+Main.py and HandTrackingModule.py.
+The rest is just an extra step to run it through a website.

+Happy coding!!